• Skip to primary navigation

 • Grate Provolone cheese.
 Set aside.

-• Add one Tbsp olive oil to sautee pan on medium heat.
+• Add one tablespoon olive oil to sautee pan on medium heat.
 Add bell pepper and onion.
 Sautee just until tender.

 • Add beef and seasonings.
 Stir well.
 Continue to sautee until beef is done.
 Remove from heat.